lwilk0/fmp/README.md

 2. Create a new branch for your feature or bug-fix.
 3. Submit a pull request with a detailed description of your changes.

-Please ensure you run `cargo test` before submitting a pull request, as the workflow cannot do this for you, as testing requires user interaction.

 ## License

 This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.